mendix/docs/content/howto/integration/import-a-large-excel-file.md

     ![](attachments/import-large/19398899.png)

-7. To keep your application clean, you can delete the XSD schema and XML-to-domain files from your project.
+7. To keep your application clean, you can delete the XSD schema and XML-to-domain files from your app.

 Happy modeling!